-WiFi is probably the biggest necessity in any modern vacation rental.
-Unless your rental is specifically off-grid and catering to a “technological getaway” crowd, your guests will expect WiFi as part of the rental package.
+In this day and age, technology and digital accessibility are considered vacation home essentials.
+WiFi is necessary for any modern vacation rental.
+Unless your rental is specifically off-grid and catering to a “technological getaway”, your guests will expect WiFi as part of the rental package.

-Be sure to leave a good selection of local information for your guests to peruse.
+Be sure to leave a good selection of local information for your guests to look at.
 Leave handy information for your most recommended neighborhood restaurants and cafés.